liftbridge-io/liftbridge-docker/README.md

 NATS server exposes:
 - 4222 for clients.
 - 8222 as an HTTP management port for information reporting.
+- 6222 is a routing port for clustering.

 ### Default NATS Configuration file